 Pour enough brine over the turkey to cover it.
 If the turkey tries to float, put a heavy plate on top of it to hold it under the water.

 I recommend using a smaller container if possible and placing the container in the fridge for optimum cooling.
-Add a bag or two of ice to help keep the water at less than 40°F if it will not fit in the fridge.
+For a cooler such as I used, add a bag or two of ice to help keep the water at less than 40°F.

 Leave the turkey in the brine for 10-12 hours or overnight.